gotofritz/gotofritz.github.io/src/content/post/2022-12-11-how-to-build-blog-with-sveltekit-markdown-tailwind.md

 updated: 2022-05-25T22:39:29.436714
 draft: false
 archived: false
-title: How I built a markdown drive static website with SvelteKit and Tailwind
+title: How I built a markdown driven static website with SvelteKit and Tailwind
 tags:
-  - svelte
+  - SvelteJS
-  - gotofritz
+  - Gotofritz
 description: In <a href="/blog/blog-with-sveltekit-and-markdown">my last post I ported my existing blog to SvelteKit</a>, to get to used to it.
 Now I am going to build a new version from scratch, using markdown and tailwind.
 I will use <a href="https://github.com/mattjennings/sveltekit-blog-template">Matt Jennings's excellent SvelteKit blog template</a> as seed.
 ---